George Moscone: Assassination

 Late in 1978, Dan White resigned from the board of supervisors.
 His resignation would allow Moscone to choose White's successor, which could tip the board's balance of power in Moscone's favor.
 Recognizing this, those who supported a more conservative agenda and opposed integration of the police and fire departments talked White into changing his mind.
 White then requested that Moscone re-appoint him to his former seat.

 Moscone originally indicated a willingness to reconsider, but more liberal city leaders, including supervisor Harvey Milk, lobbied him against the idea.
 Moscone ultimately decided not to appoint White.
 On November 27, 1978, three days after Moscone's 49th birthday, White went to San Francisco City Hall to meet with Moscone and purportedly to make a final plea for appointment.
 White sneaked into City Hall through a basement window to avoid the metal detector at the main door.
 He carried his old police revolver.
 When Moscone agreed to talk with him in a private room, White pulled the gun out of his suit jacket and shot and killed Moscone.
 White then re-loaded his gun and walked across City Hall to Milk's office, where White shot and killed Milk as well.

 Dianne Feinstein, president of the board of supervisors, was sworn in as the city's new mayor and in the following years would emerge as one of California's most prominent politicians.

 Six thousand mourners attended a service for Moscone at St. Mary's Cathedral.

 White later turned himself in at the police station where he was formerly an officer.
 The term "Twinkie defense" has its origins in the murder trial that followed.
 White was convicted of the lesser crime of manslaughter, due in part to his claim of severe depression, which White's attorneys argued was evidenced by his consumption of Twinkies and other junk foods.
 Outrage over White's lenient sentence provoked a mass riot in San Francisco, during which police cars were set on fire by angry protestors.
-White was released from prison and then shortly afterward committed suicide in 1985.
+White was released from prison and then shortly afterward died by suicide in 1985.

 Vigils are held annually to commemorate the assassinations of Moscone and Milk.